Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator: Introduction

 \section{Introduction}

 Earthquake detection and localization are critical for real-time monitoring of induced seismic activity.
-Although coarse locations can be obtained by using single-station phase picking algorithms, based, for example, on skewness and kurtosis~\citep{baillard2014automatic}, achieving accurate locations requires either manual picking or automated algorithms using a picking association across the whole network of receivers.
-Traditionally, seismologists have visually inspected waveforms across multiple stations to manually pick the P- and S-wave arrivals.
-This process is inherently subjective, labor-intensive, and error-prone.
+Single-station characteristic-function pickers can provide approximate arrival times.
+To achieve reliable event localization and interpretation, it is crucial to obtain consistent multi-station phase picks either manually or through automated picking and association.
+Traditionally, seismologists rely on visual inspection of waveforms for multiple stations to manually identify P- and S-wave arrival times.
+This is subjective and prone to errors.
+These limitations have motivated the development of alternatives in automated phase picking methods, which increasingly rely on deep learning techniques.